-Supplemental imaging with ultrasonography or breast magnetic resonance imaging (MRI) has been suggested by some groups for screening women with dense breasts, but there are no data showing that this strategy results in lower breast cancer mortality.
+Supplemental imaging with ultrasonography or breast magnetic resonance imaging (MRI) has been suggested by some groups for screening women with dense breasts, but there are limited data showing that this strategy results in lower breast cancer mortality.
+A study examining cancer detection endpoints in women with dense breasts undergoing supplemental screening (e.g., ultrasound, MRI, digital resources) showed higher breast cancer detection, but it is not known if that translates into cancer protection.
 The potential harm of adding these supplemental screening tests is the likelihood of producing more false positives, leading to additional imaging and breast biopsies, with resultant anxiety and cost.
 Supplemental screening may also increase overdiagnosis of breast cancer with resultant overtreatment.

 Radiologists' performance is variable, affected by levels of experience and the volume of mammograms they interpret.
 Biopsy recommendations of radiologists in academic settings have a higher positive PPV than do community radiologists.
 Fellowship training in breast imaging may improve detection.

 Performance also varies by facility.
 Mammographic screening accuracy was higher at facilities offering only screening examinations than at those also performing diagnostic tests.
 Accuracy was also better at facilities with a breast imaging specialist on staff, performing single rather than double readings, and reviewing performance audits two or more times each year.